CycloneDX/guides/SBOM/en/0x52-Linking.md

 the individual microservices that make up that consumer-facing service.
 They may also have published a corresponding SBOM defining the individual software components powering individual services.

+A fourth case involves patents, patent families, and patent assertions which can be referenced externally.
+This allows BOMs to point to other BOMs containing this information or to authoritative legal or technical documentation, improving traceability and enabling consumers to verify IP claims beyond the BOM itself.

 ### Linking to Objects Within The Same BOM
 With BOM-Link, relationships can also be established between objects in the same BOM.
 For example, let's establish a relationship where a component defines a threat model.
 In the example below, `acme-application` defines an external